EnricoMi/publish-unit-test-result-action/README.md

 ***Note:** Only the first failure of a test is shown.
 If you want to see all failures, set `report_individual_runs: "true"`.*

-A comment is posted on the pull request page of that commit, if one exists:
+A comment is posted on the pull request page of that commit, if one exists.
+In presence of failures or errors, the comment links to the respective check page with failure details:

 ![...](github-pull-request-comment.png)